top of page

 "for my none poore case, I contyndue still your meddycyn and finde yt amended much better than with any other thinge that hath byn given me.
 Thus hoping to finde perfect cure at the bath, with the contynduance of my wontyd preyer for your majesty’s most happy preservacion.
 I humbly kyss your foote.
 From your old lodging at Rycott this Thursday morning reddy to take on my Journey. by your most faythful and obedyent servant.
 R Leycester."

 Following Elizabeth's own death in March 1603, this letter was discovered in a casket, next to her bed.
-There is evidence that it had been read and re-read many times, due to the folding of the paper, as well as that Elizabeth had personally labelled this "his last lettar" [THE NATIONAL ARCHIVES].
+There is evidence that it had been read and re-read many times, due to the folding of the paper, as well as that Elizabeth had personally labelled this "his last lettar" (The National Archives, 2024 [1]).
 As planned after their stay at Rycote, Robert and Lettice continued north, heading towards Kenilworth where they planned to break their journey, before continuing on to Derbyshire; however, Robert's health suddenly declined, and being unable to continue, took shelter at Cornbury Park (Tallis, 2017).
 This was a former royal hunting lodge, located on the outskirts of Wychwood Forest, Oxfordshire, which was known to Robert.
 His sister-in-law Anne Seymour, the widow of his eldest brother John, had remarried in 1555, to Sir Edward Unton, of Wadbury House, nr Faringdon, Berkshire.
-On Edward's death in 1582, his will granted Cornbury Park to his second son Sir Henry Unton.
+On Edward's death in 1582, his will granted Cornbury Park to his second son Sir Henry Unton (The National Archives, 2024 [2]).
 However, there are surviving letters from Robert after this date, expressing concerns about the management and running of the estate, referring to his sister-in-law and Sir Edward's widow, Anne Seymour and her ongoing incapacity due to longstanding mental illness (See 'THE DUDLEY WOMEN' Blog Post: Anne Seymour: "Lady Warwyks Lunacye").
 News of Robert's illness reached members of the court in London at the end of August 1588, where celebrations continued.
-A letter dated 02 September 1588 (recorded in the 'Devereux Papers', p.217) was sent by his father-in-law Sir Francis Knollys to Robert at Cornbury, who by this time had taken to his bed:
+A letter dated 02 September 1588, recorded in the 'Devereux Papers' (ed.
+Owen, 1980, p.217) was sent by his father-in-law Sir Francis Knollys to Robert at Cornbury, who by this time had taken to his bed:

 "I have harde since that your lordship hathe been troubled and stayed with an ague at Corneberry Park whereof I am very sory.
 Nevertheles I truste in God that throughe your lordshippes foresyghte and good order of, that you will easylie and soon dyspatche your selfe thereof with good recoverye of your healthe agayne in a short tyme.
 I do not thinke my Lord Chamberlyn without danger, saving for that his harte will not yeelde until deathe".

 However, as Tallis (2017) highlights, Knollys' letter was predominantly business in nature. and so whilst his ill health was known, there was no anticipation of any significant deterioration or death to others, including his family, at this time.
-In the early hours (approx 4am) of 04 August 1588, Robert died, with his wife Lettice by his side.
+In the early hours, at approx 4 o'clock in the morning of 04 August 1588, Robert died, with his wife Lettice by his side.
 His manner of death has not been confirmed; however, due to the descriptions of his symptoms, modern historians have speculated that he may have been suffering from malaria or stomach cancer.
-It was reported that the night prior to his death he "forced himself to vomit" (Tallis, 2017; p.
+It was reported that the night prior to his death he "forced himself to vomit" (Tallis, 2017, p.
 239).

 Robert's will, which had been written the previous year (on 01 August 1587) was executed 12 days after his death, on 16 September 1588.
 In this, Robert not only expresses his wishes regarding his burial ("I have always wished, as my dear wife doth know, and some of my friends, that it might be at Warwick, where sundry of my ancestors do lie"), referring to his Beauchamp ancestors.
-He also made multiple bequests in his will, including his property; Kenilworth Castle was bequeathed to his brother Ambrose, with Lettice receiving the manor of Drayton Bassett, which she was later to make her home.
+He also made multiple bequests in his will, including his property; Kenilworth Castle was bequeathed to his brother Ambrose, with Lettice receiving the manor of Drayton Bassett, which she was later to make her home (The National Archives, 2024 [3]).

 Elizabeth I - 'The Armada Portrait'; Unknown English Artist, c.1588 © National Maritime Museum